 Sec.
 12.4.
 Tribal Gaming Facility Standards Ordinance.

-The Tribe shall adopt in the form of an ordinance the standards described in subdivisions (a)-(j) of section 12.3 to which the Gaming Operation is held, and shall transmit said ordinance to the State Gaming Agency not later than thirty (30) days after the effective date of this Compact.
-In the absence of a promulgated tribal standard in respect to a matter identified in those subdivisions, or the express adoption of an applicable federal and/or State statute or regulation, as the case may be, in respect of any such matter, the otherwise applicable federal and/or State statute or regulation shall be deemed to have been adopted by the Tribe as the applicable standard.
+The Tribe shall adopt in the form of an ordinance, and not later than thirty (30) days after the effective date of this Compact, shall transmit to the State Designated Agency, the standards described in subdivisions (a)-(j) of section 12.3 to which the Gaming Facility is held.
+In the absence of a promulgated tribal standard in respect to a matter identified in those subdivisions, or the express adoption of an applicable statute or regulation, as the case may be, in respect of any such matter, the otherwise applicable federal and/or state statute or regulation shall be deemed to have been adopted by the Tribe as the applicable standard.